On the Kottwitz conjecture for local shtuka spaces: Transfer of conjugation-invariant functions from to

 Suppose that $b\in G(\breve{F})$ is basic.
-The goal of this section is to define a family of explicit Hecke operators, which input a conjugation-invariant function on $G(F)_{\rs}$ and output a conjugation-invariant function on $J_b(F)_{\rs}$.
-Given a sufficiently strong version of the local Langlands conjectures, we will show that the Hecke operators act predictably on the trace characters attached to irreducible admissible representations.
+The goal of this section is to define a family of explicit maps, which input a conjugation-invariant function on $G(F)_{\sr}$ and output a conjugation-invariant function on $G_b(F)_{\sr}$.
+We shall call them Hecke transfer maps, as a way of foreshadowing their relation to the Hecke operators defined on the stack $\Bun_G$.

+Given a sufficiently strong version of the local Langlands conjectures, we will show that the Hecke transfer maps act predictably on the trace characters attached to irreducible admissible representations.

 We begin by recalling the concept of related elements and the definition of their invariant in the isocrystal setting from \cite{KalIso}.